olimorris/tmux-pomodoro-plus/README.md

-# Tmux Pomodoro Plus - Use the Pomodoro technique in Tmux
+# Tmux Pomodoro Plus
-This builds on the excellent work by `swaroopch/tmux-pomodoro`.
+Use the Pomodoro technique in Tmux.

 Incorporate the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) into your Tmux setup and toggle with custom keybindings.